 Score: 5

-Connecticut has a healthy MF market that could benefit from heat pumps that eliminate cost barriers associated with design, installation, and permitting required for system requiring 240V services notably.
+Connecticut has a healthy MF market that could benefit from heat pumps that eliminate cost barriers associated with design, installation, and permitting required for systems requiring 240V services .

 There are some concerns with operation under 40 degrees which need to be studied further.
 Cold climate versions will likely become available soon and NEEA has a study planned to review performance.
+Similarly, NYPA is conducting a monitoring pilot of cold-climate micro heat pumps.
+Results for the NYPA pilot are not yet available but should be reviewed once made available.

-Track Record with other Program Administrators
+Track Record with Other Program Administrators

 Score: 1

 There is no program in the US offering this measure as of now.
-However, NYPA in partnership with NYC Housing Authority announced installation of 72 cold-climate packaged window heat pump units for the 2023/24 winter season.
+However, NYPA in partnership with NYC Housing Authority announced the installation of 72 cold-climate packaged window heat pump units for the 2023/24 winter season.
+This is an initial monitoring pilot which will be followed by a more widespread installation of 30,000 units in the coming years.
+(NYSERDA2023).

 Technology Readiness

 Units are available on the market.
-However, there is a limited number of manufacturers active in this technology, and models available are targeting milder climate than Connecticut.
+However, there is a limited number of manufacturers active in this technology, and models available are targeting milder climates than Connecticut.
 New models designed for cold-climate applications are expected to become available soon.

 Time Horizon to Market